 It’s often said that once oil goes to “x” dollars a barrel, alternative energy will become economically viable.
 But this will never happen, because the alternative energy infrastructure is built with fossil-fuel inputs, so alternative energy sources will always cost more than oil.
 To even talk about energy using dollar figures makes no sense — you can’t stuff dollar bills down your gas tank.

 Energy can be reduced to physics, to the laws of thermodynamics and other rules that the Big Bang bequeathed our universe.
-Oil has been a free lunch, one that nature spent hundreds of millions of years making, reducing 196,000 pounds of plant matter into one gallon of gasoline – pure, unadulterated solar power that no alternative energy source but fusion could possibly hope to replace.
+Oil has been a free lunch, one that nature spent hundreds of millions of years making, reducing 196,000 pounds of plant matter into one gallon of gasoline – pure, unadulterated solar power that no alternative energy source but fusion could possibly hope to replace (Kruglinski 2004).
 Oil is also incredibly easy to use, ship, and store.